Recommendations

 Jimmy Wood, a chauffeur, is mistaken for famous racing driver Splinters Wood.
 Because he is deeply in debt, he enters a race on the advice of Betty Rockford, daughter of a wealthy automobile manufacturer.

-The influence of Harry A. Pollard in Sporting Youth can be felt in the way modern Action films handle cinematic excellence.
+The influence of Harry A. Pollard in Sporting Youth can be felt in the way modern Comedy films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1924 release set a high bar for atmospheric immersion.

 Dir: Maurice Campbell